 Listings, How to Get the Discounts, and FAQs

 The HER Helmet Thursdays Project: Males and females who bike get 10-50% discounts at participating businesses and organizations.
-Currently available from hundreds of spots in 18 Monterey County cities.
+Currently available from hundreds of spots in 18 Monterey County cities and unincorporated communities.
 Discounts are from 12:00 a.m. til 11:59 p.m. on Thursdays year-round.
 Date restrictions may apply.

 HER refers to Mother Earth, who benefits from more people biking!H-E-R is also an acronym for Hotels, Educational attractions and Entertainment venues, and Restaurants–the primary types of places that participate.
 Related places, such as wineries, participate too.
 Why the helmet?
 See FAQs.

 A. Listings – Quick Reference Guide to all participating spots

 B. Listings – Displayed on clickable Venues Map

 “I have gone to businesses on HER Helmet Thursdays, and they are always gracious.
 Thank you for making such a great program work!”–Sam Poteete

 “No profit motive for its creator, Mari Lynch, just a vision to see more locals and tourists ride bikes.”–Ravi Kapur, KSBW

 Click link below to download PDF.